| Vitamin K | |||||

 Overdosage, toxicity and cautions for vitamin K

 Toxicity does not easily occur with normal dietary intake of this vitamin, but can happen if the synthetic compound vitamin K3 is taken.
-High to toxic uptake in the synthetic form can cause flushing and sweating.
-Jaundice and anemia may also develop.
+High to toxic uptake in the synthetic form can cause flushing and sweating, but jaundice and anaemia may also develop.

 Any more than 100mcg in the synthetic form of vitamin K could be toxic and damage the liver.
-Talk to a medical professional about supplements made with phytonadione, a water-soluble version of Vitamin K1.
+Talk to a medical professional about supplements made with phytonadione, a water-soluble version of Vitamin K1, the supplement least likely to cause toxicity.

 CAUTION